Skip to Main Content

 Criteria for Eligibility

-Graduate students who are accepted into a degree program and register for at least half-time credits in a semester may apply for a federal loan through the government’s Direct Loan Program.
+Graduate students who are accepted into a degree program and register for at least half-time credits (5 or more) in a semester may apply for a federal loan through the government’s Direct Loan Program.

 Academic standards need to be met each semester in order to be eligible to receive Federal Direct Loans.
 For more information on Satisfactory Academic Progress, click here.